Confidentiality of Scores

 - Obtaining improper access to the test, part of the test or information about the test.

-- Using or having a cell phone, PDA, BlackBerry® or other electronic device in your possession at the test center.
+- Using or having a phone or any other electronic device in your possession at the test center.

-- Using any unauthorized aids in connection with the test, such as mechanical pencils, pens, pagers, beepers, calculators, watch calculators, analog or digital watches, watch alarms, books, pamphlets, notes, scratch paper, rulers, highlighter pens, stereos or radios with headphones, cell phones, stop watches, dictionaries, translators or any electronic or photographic devices.
+- Using any unauthorized aids in connection with the test, such as mechanical pencils, pens, calculators, watch calculators, analog, digital or smart watches, watch alarms, books, pamphlets, notes, scratch paper, rulers, highlighter pens, stereos or radios with headphones, cell phones, stop watches, dictionaries, translators or any recording or photographic devices.

 - Attempting to give or receive assistance.
 Communication in any form during the test administration, discussing or sharing test content or answers during the test administration or during breaks and discussing or sharing test questions or answers after the test is prohibited.